Minimax Strikes Back: Background

+Finally, this approach is optionally based on a \emph{reinforcement heuristic}, that is to say an evaluation function of terminal states more expressive than the classical gain of a game (i.e. $+1$ / $0$ / $-1$).
+The best proposed general reinforcement heuristics in \citep{cohen2020learning} are \emph{scoring} and the \emph{depth heuristic} (the latter favoring quick wins and slow defeats).

 Note that this approach does not use a policy, so there is no need to encode actions.
 Consequently, this avoids the learning performance problem of neural networks for games with large number of actions (i.e. very large output size).
+In addition, although Athénan does not performed matches in parallel, it batches all the child states of an extended state together to be evaluated at one time on the GPU \citep{cohen2020learning} ( with Descent and Unbounded Minimax).